Why zeolite for horses Protection against toxic contamination in animal feed

 6. Antibiotics and hormones from manure

-Origin: Manure from conventional livestock farming, which contains antibiotic and hormone residues, is spread on pastures.
-These residues remain on the plants and in the soil, particularly when applied with trailing hoses.
+Origin: Liquid manure from conventional livestock farming, containing antibiotic and hormone residues, is spread on pastureland.
+These residues remain on the plants and in the soil, particularly when applied using trailing hoses.

-Impact: The residues can re-enter the food chain via feed when the hay or grass is harvested, or be ingested directly by the horses on pasture.
-This can lead to antibiotic resistance, hormonal disruption, and other health problems.
+Effects: Residues can re-enter the food chain via feed when hay or grass is harvested, or be ingested directly by horses in the pasture.
+This can lead to antibiotic resistance, hormonal imbalances, and other health problems.

 7. Polychlorinated Biphenyls (PCBs)

-Origin: Industrial contaminants that are released into the environment and can end up in animal feed.
+Origin: Industrial pollutants that are released into the environment and can end up in animal feed.

 Effects: Liver and skin problems, immune and hormonal disorders, increased risk of cancer.